 The larder was diligently stuffed full of caterpillars for the larva.
-In this instance, the main prey was the common caterpillar Cabbage Looper (Trichoplusia ni).
-There may had been others, but wherever it was getting the Cabbage Looper, it seemed to be the main prey.
-There may have been approximately 15 to 20 caterpillars stuffed in there.
+The main prey was the common caterpillar Cabbage Looper (Trichoplusia ni).
+There may had been other species of caterpillars, but wherever it was getting the Cabbage Looper, there seem to be a plentiful supply.
+There would have been approximately 15 to 20 caterpillars stuffed in there.
 This is only a guess as there could have been more, considering the size of the nest cell.

 Once the cell was full, the Potter Wasp then sealed the cell.
 Sometimes it would come back and add more cells to the mud nest, or I would assume it would continue its nesting at other mud nesting sites in the area.
 Whilst they do not reuse existing holes vacated by the newly form adults, the Potter Wasps are known to add more mud to existing mud nests to create new cells.

 Meanwhile, just a mere few centimetres away, there was more action going on…

 There was another wasp of the Eumeninae sp flying around.
 It then landed on the right side of the mud nest on the lower wall.
 At first I did not notice… and it was only later when I zoomed in on my photo, that I realised another one of the same species of wasp was in a small hole in the mud nest.
 It appeared that the one outside the mud nest was enticing the one in the nesting hole out.
 Aaahh… whispering sweet promises.

 Now that series I never watched sprang to mind… “Sex in the City…” but this was one show I could watch… although Alice Springs is far from being a city.
 Unfortunately, my photos are not that focussed… I clearly must have been excited… 😊